graezykev/mono-repo/README.md

 ![tailwind typo](tailwind-typo.png)

-Our CSS output would be like this:
+Our CSS output would be something like this:

 ```css
 ...